 - 80% of primary students achieve a minimum of Level 4 in RWM

-- 100% of A-level students achieving good grades and securing a place at a university of their choice
+- 100% of A-level students achieve good grades and secure a place at a university of their choice

-- No EYLA student becoming NEET (not in employment. education or training) post-16
+- No EYLA student becoming NEET (not in education, employment or training) post-16

-The culture and philosophy underpinning the work of Eastside is the belief in the potential of each child and that the value of our young leaders is not in their need.
+The culture and philosophy underpinning the work of Eastside is the belief that the value of our young people lies in the depth of their potential rather than the depth of their need.

 "non scholae sed vitae discimus"